CatoLynx/RGB-LCD/README.md

-# RGB LCD departure display at CCCamp23
+# RGB LCD departure display at chaos events

-It shows estimated departure times of trains at the camp
+Usually shows schedule, some pride flags and other shenanigans